 Now it works as a port for sailboats.
 Here you will also find an exclusive restaurant of the Fishing Club in case you get hungry and want to dine with an excellent view.

-The name of San Sebastian is because he is the patron saint of the conquerors.
+The reason they gave it the name of San Sebastian is because he is the patron saint of the conquerors.

 There are a number of impressive monuments also within the historic center…

 If you want a respite from the suffocating heat that sometimes plagues the city, you might want to spend some time in Plaza Bolívar, where you can grab a refreshing watermelon or a tropical fruit that the locals sell here to quench your thirst.
 I love the many fruit stands you will find throughout the city – it’s one of the coolest parts about Cartagena.

 While you are here, you can also take advantage by popping in to visit the Gold Museum which is open from 8 a.m. to 12 and 2 p.m. to 6 p.m.